droc-ventures/heroku-nginx-pagespeed/README.md

 # heroku-nginx-pagespeed
-Heroku Buildpack (Nginx + Google Pagespeed) for AngularJS
+Heroku Buildpack (Nginx + Google Pagespeed) for serving static content.
+This buildpack will only function properly on stack Cedar-14.